 Residents of the Bronx are no strangers to disparity.
 The communities in this part of New York City experience disproportionately poor health, both specifically related to COVID-19 and overall health.
 Life expectancy in this borough is also low compared to the rest of the city.
 The poverty rate for New York state is approximately 13%, but in the Bronx, that number jumps to 26%.
 Is it this economic inequality that influences the unequal distribution of resources from the city, or vice versa?
-Learn more about the increasing risks of roadway concerns in the bronx from our experienced Bronx car accidents attorneys.
+Learn more about the increasing risks of roadway concerns in the bronx from our experienced Bronx car crash lawyers.

 The Bronx and Road Safety